benharosh/practical_application_2/README.md

  * Dealerships want to have good understanding of what price should they pay for a certain car with certain features, in order to maximize their ability to make profit by buying cars under market value and making profit.
  * Dealerships want to identify which used cars they should stay away from.

+ Assess Situation -  Assumptions:
+* Normally, car year and odometer are the leading factors when assesing used car price.
+That should suggest that entries without this data pieces should be removed, since we do not want to artificially impute this data, which can lead to inaccurate predictions.
+* Used cars prices trend in two directions - prices normally go down when car year gets old, but then in some point old cars become collector cars and then the price of the used car strats to go up as the car is older behind that point.
+* The better the condition of the car is, the higher the expected used car price should be.
+Hence, records without condition data, should be treated cautiously.

 ### Data Understanding